TBD54566975/developer.tbd.website/site/docs/web5/learn/sync.md

 ![Alice and Bob messaging via DWNs](/img/alice-bob-dwn.png)

 There could also be scenarios where waiting for sync could lead to race conditions.
-[Support for configuring sync intervals](https://github.com/TBD54566975/web5-js/pull/124) is coming soon, but for now you can force a sync between a user’s DWNs by using the [record.send()](/api/web5-js/dwn/record#senddid).
+[Support for configuring sync intervals](https://github.com/TBD54566975/web5-js/pull/124) is coming soon, but for now you can force a sync between a user’s DWNs by calling [record.send()](/api/web5-js/dwn/record#senddid).